-Real Estate Farming: 4 Tips And Techniques To Dominate
+Real Estate Farming For Agents: 4 Tips And Techniques To Dominate

 These real estate farming techniques and tips will help you get more out of every location you work.
 See how realtors are using websites, social, and more

 Real estate farming is one of the best ways to generate more leads.
 The concept is simple.
 You specialize heavily in a small number of geographic regions.
-This article will outline the various tips and techniques for doing this at a high level.
+This article will outline the various tips, techniques, and real estate farming tools for doing this at a high level.
 In my opinion, this is the quickest way to get consistent leads as a Realtor.

 Don’t take my word for it!
 Here’s Andrew with Great Colorado Homes: